Linkurious/ogma-linkurious-parser/README.md

-# Ogma-Linkurious Helper
+# Ogma-Linkurious parser
 TODO Discuss name with David

 ## Description
-Ogma-Linkurious Helper is an official library maintained by the Linkurious team that allows you to generate Linkurious Enterprise similar looking visualizations by importing the data from Linkurious Enterprise and directly interacting with it via Ogma.
+Ogma-Linkurious Parser is an official library maintained by the Linkurious team that allows you to quickly parse and load a Linkurious visualization in Ogma with one line of code and apply different Linkurious Enterprise styles, filters, captions and more.

 Left: Ogma visualization without any style applied
-Right: Linkurious Enterprise visualization using Ogma-Linkurious Helper TODO add 2 screenshots same viz without styles and captions and one with everything
+Right: Linkurious Enterprise visualization using Ogma-Linkurious parser TODO add 2 screenshots same viz without styles and captions and one with everything

 ### Prerequisites